faucetsdn/udmi/docs/writeback.md

 4) The device receives the cloud's config update, and sets the value of point P to 70 Celsius, instead of the intended 70 Fahrenheit.

 `state_etag` prevents this race condition by ensuring that the device state doesn't change between when the config was sent and received. i.e. in the previous example, the cloud's config update would include a `state_etag` uniquely representing state A. Upon receiving the update, the device would detect that the current `state_etag` (uniquely representing state B) is not the same as the one in the config, and therefore set the `value_state` as invalid.

+## Value Expiration

+When the device receives a config, it should check that `set_value_expiry` exists and is greater than the timestamp field in the config, sending an invalid `value_state` if not.
+If the `set_value_expiry` has already passed, then there’s no write to perform, and a state should be sent with an empty `value_state`.
+If the config passes these checks, then the device should 1) perform the write and 2) set a timer to trigger at the given `set_value_expiry`, overwriting any existing timer.
+When the timer expires, the device reverts to its operational state, and sends a state update to notify the cloud of the state change.